Closed-form estimation and inference for panels with attrition and refreshment samples: Monte Carlo simulation

-Tables \ref{tab-mc-discr} and \ref{tab-mc-cont} present the simulation results.\footnote{For fast evaluation of bootstrap confidence intervals, we use the ``warp speed'' method introduced by \citet{davidson2000improving,white2000reality} and analyzed by \citet{giacomini2013warp}.} We report bias, root mean squared error (RMSE), and mean absolute error (MAE) of both our estimator and of the ``naive'' estimator that ignores attrition and only uses the balanced panel.
+Tables \ref{tab-mc-discr} and \ref{tab-mc-cont} present the simulation results.
+We report bias, root mean squared error (RMSE), and mean absolute error (MAE) of our estimator and of the ``naive'' estimator that ignores attrition and only uses the balanced panel.
 We also calculate empirical coverages of the bootstrap confidence interval for nominal confidence levels $1-\alpha \in \{0.90,0.95,0.99\}$.
+We do not report the empirical coverages for the naive estimator due to its inconsistency.

+Unsurprisingly, the naive estimator exhibits larger biases across various specifications and sample sizes, while our (consistent) estimator performs well, with both the bias and the RMSE decreasing with the sample size.
+The confidence interval coverage is close to nominal for both the discrete DGP and the continuous DGP.